-Under the Basel framework there are specific mentions for national discretion.
+Under the Basel framework there are specific national discretions.
 For example, with respect to the granularity criterion under the Standardised Approach for credit risk, national supervisors can adopt another method to ensure satisfactory diversification of the regulatory retail portfolio.
 Another area of national discretion is the calculation of the size threshold that separates corporate SMEs from other corporates under the IRB approach.
 Subject to national discretion, supervisors may allow banks to substitute total assets of the consolidated group for total sales in calculating the SME threshold and the firm-size adjustment under the IRB approach; however, total assets should be used only when total sales are not a meaningful indicator of firm size.
-As is the case for all Basel requirements, jurisdictions (e.g., emerging economies), might deem it appropriate to define SMEs in a more conservative manner (i.e., with a lower level of sales).
+As is the case for all Basel requirements, jurisdictions (e.g. EMDEs) might deem it appropriate to define SMEs in a more conservative manner (i.e. with a lower level of sales).

-The treatment of SMEs in credit card lending can be factor for SME financing.
-Retail lending, in particular revolving credit facilities, can be a channel for SME financing.84 The Standardised Approach for credit risk under the Basel framework for retail SMEs includes a reduced risk rate compared to non-retail SME lending.
+The treatment of SMEs in credit card lending can also be a relevant factor.
+Retail lending, in particular revolving credit facilities, is often a channel for SME financing.
+91 The Standardised Approach for credit risk under the Basel framework for retail SMEs includes a reduced risk weight compared to non-retail SME lending.
 This is an incentive for banks to provide these type of loans to SMEs.
-Revolving accounts, however, may have other requirements at the jurisdictional level.85 These additional requirements, though not specifically targeting SMEs, may have an important impact.
+Revolving accounts, however, may have other requirements at the jurisdictional level.

-SME financing may take many forms that may not necessarily be classified or recorded as an SME loan.
+SME financing may take other forms that are not necessarily classified or recorded as an SME loan.
 For example, real estate lending, which is excluded from the Basel retail SME category, may also be a source of SME financing.
 Small businesses may use the collateral in their home or other assets to fund parts of their business.
 In these cases, requirements on loan purpose and cash-out refinancing may be important factors.

-A brief description of some Basel III elements potentially affecting SME financing is provided below.
+A brief description of Basel III elements potentially affecting SME financing is provided below.

-82 There are some differences under the IRB.
+There are some differences under the IRB.
 For example, the IRB approach does not include the 0.2% threshold under the granularity criterion.